pt

 Once your eyes have adjusted, take a look at the craftsmanship behind stacking the square stones.

-Kawazu Nanataki Loop Bridge
+Kawazu Nanadaru Loop Bridge

 Wasabi Garden Kadoya

-The wasabi rice bowl that became famous after appearing on the TV show "The Solitary Gourmet" was filmed at Kadoya.
+The wasabi bowl that became famous after appearing in TV's "Lonely Gourmet" was a location for "Kadoya".

 First View Falls